EI-CoreBioinformatics/mikado/docs/Usage/Configure.rst

       --full
       --seed SEED           Random seed number.
       --strand-specific     Boolean flag indicating whether all the assemblies are strand-specific.
       --no-files            Remove all files-specific options from the printed configuration file.
 Invoking the "--gff" option will disable this flag.
-      --gff GFF             Input GFF/GTF file(s), separated by comma --list LIST           Tab-delimited file containing rows with the following format:
-<file>  <label> <strandedness, def.
-False> <score(optional, def.
+      --gff GFF             Input GFF/GTF file(s), separated by comma --list LIST           Tab-delimited file containing rows with the following format: <file> <label> <strandedness(def.
+False)> <score(optional, def.
 0)> <is_reference(optional, def.
-False)> <keep_redundant(optional, def.
-True)>
+False)>
-strandedness, is_reference and keep_redundant must be boolean values (True, False) score must be a valid floating number.
+                            <exclude_redundant(optional, def.
+True)>  <skip_split(optional, def.
+False)> strandedness, is_reference, exclude_redundant and skip_split must be boolean values (True, False) score must be a valid floating number.
-      --reference REFERENCE
+      --reference REFERENCE, --genome REFERENCE
                             Fasta genomic reference.
       --strand-specific-assemblies STRAND_SPECIFIC_ASSEMBLIES
                             List of strand-specific assemblies among the inputs.
       --labels LABELS       Labels to attach to the IDs of the transcripts of the input files, separated by comma.
+      --codon-table CODON_TABLE
+                            Codon table to use.
+Default: 0 (ie Standard, NCBI #1, but only ATG is considered a valid start codon.
       --external EXTERNAL   External configuration file to overwrite/add values from.
 Parameters specified on the command line will take precedence over those present in the configuration file.
       -t THREADS, --threads THREADS
       --skip-split SKIP_SPLIT [SKIP_SPLIT ...]
-                            List of labels for which splitting will be disabled (eg long reads such as PacBio) -j, --json            Output will be in JSON instead of YAML format.
+                            List of labels for which splitting will be disabled (eg long reads such as PacBio) -j, --json            Output will be in JSON (default: inferred by filename, with TOML as fallback).
+      -y, --yaml            Output will be in YAML (default: inferred by filename, with TOML as fallback).
+      --toml                Output will be in TOML (default: inferred by filename, with TOML as fallback).
       -od OUT_DIR, --out-dir OUT_DIR
                             Destination directory for the output.

     Options related to the prepare stage.:
       --minimum-cdna-length MINIMUM_CDNA_LENGTH
                             Minimum cDNA length for transcripts.
-      --max-intron-size MAX_INTRON_LENGTH
+      --max-intron-length MAX_INTRON_LENGTH
                             Maximum intron length for transcripts.

     Options related to the scoring system:
       --scoring SCORING     Scoring file to use.
-Mikado provides the following: mammalian.yaml,
+Mikado provides the following: mammalian.yaml, plant.yaml, HISTORIC/athaliana_scoring.yaml, HISTORIC/celegans_scoring.yaml, HISTORIC/dmelanogaster_scoring.yaml,
-                            plant.yaml,
-                            HISTORIC/human.yaml,
-                            HISTORIC/scerevisiae.yaml,
-                            HISTORIC/insects.yaml,
-                            HISTORIC/plants.yaml,
-                            HISTORIC/worm.yaml,
-                            HISTORIC/dmelanogaster_scoring.yaml,
-                            HISTORIC/athaliana_scoring.yaml,
-                            HISTORIC/hsapiens_scoring.yaml,
-                            HISTORIC/celegans_scoring.yaml
+                            HISTORIC/hsapiens_scoring.yaml, HISTORIC/human.yaml, HISTORIC/insects.yaml, HISTORIC/plants.yaml, HISTORIC/scerevisiae.yaml, HISTORIC/worm.yaml
       --copy-scoring COPY_SCORING
                             File into which to copy the selected scoring file, for modification.

     Options related to the picking:
       -i INTRON_RANGE INTRON_RANGE, --intron-range INTRON_RANGE INTRON_RANGE
                             Range into which intron lengths should fall, as a couple of integers.
 Transcripts with intron lengths outside of this range will be penalised.
 Default: (60, 900)
-      --no-pad              Whether to disable padding transcripts.
+      --subloci-out SUBLOCI_OUT
+                            Name of the optional subloci output.
+By default, this will not be produced.
+      --monoloci-out MONOLOCI_OUT
+                            Name of the optional monoloci output.
+By default, this will not be produced.
+      --no-pad              Disable transcript padding.
+On by default.
+      --only-reference-update
+                            Flag.
+If switched on, Mikado will only keep loci where at least one of the transcripts is marked as "reference".
+CAUTION: new and experimental.
+If no transcript has been marked as reference, the output will be completely empty!
+      -eri, --exclude-retained-introns
+                            Exclude all retained intron alternative splicing events from the final output.
+Default: False.
+Retained intron events that do not dirsupt the CDS are kept by Mikado in the final output.
+      -kdc, --keep-disrupted-cds
+                            Keep in the final output transcripts whose CDS is most probably disrupted by a retained intron event.
+Default: False.
+Mikado will try to detect these instances and exclude them from the final output.
+      --check-references    Flag.
+If switched on, Mikado will also check reference models against the general transcript requirements, and will also consider them as potential fragments.
+This is useful in the context of e.g. updating an *ab-initio* results with data from RNASeq, protein alignments, etc.
+      -mco MIN_CLUSTERING_CDNA_OVERLAP, --min-clustering-cdna-overlap MIN_CLUSTERING_CDNA_OVERLAP
+                            Minimum cDNA overlap between two transcripts for them to be considered part of the same locus during the late picking stages.
+NOTE: if --min-cds-overlap is not specified, it will be set to this value!
+Default: 20%.
+      -mcso MIN_CLUSTERING_CDS_OVERLAP, --min-clustering-cds-overlap MIN_CLUSTERING_CDS_OVERLAP
+                            Minimum CDS overlap between two transcripts for them to be considered part of the same locus during the late picking stages.
+NOTE: if not specified, and --min-cdna-overlap is specified on the command line, min-cds-overlap will be set to this value!
+Default: 20%.

     Options related to the serialisation step:
       --junctions JUNCTIONS